webplatform/docs-wpd/Infrastructure/procedures/Replacing_a_VM/index.md

   salt app2 test.version

 ''Note'' Accepting a new VM to the salt master is very quick.
 Sometimes it takes more time to get a response because the salt master might have a few automated scripts to run.
 Those scripts are called '''Salt Reactor''' (see ''<code>/srv/salt/reactor/reactions/*.sls</code>'') that are configured to run when a VM has been added.

+=== The VM is ready ===

+Once the "test.version" test answers quickly, we are ready to continue.
+Before going any further, always run a sanity check if the VM has the essential "level" grain at the value.
+In our case, we should get "staging".

+  salt app2 grains.get level
+  app2:
+     staging

+We are ready!

+'''Tip''' every salt commands are run from their targeted minion (in this example; ''app2'').
+It means that if we lose SSH connection from the master will not break the salt run.
+In fact the command waits for the execution to complete as a comfort for us.

+  salt app2 state.highstate

+Go drink a glass of water.

+'''Tip''' most important commands are available in <code>/srv/salt/README.md</code> on the salt master.